ihsann83/DVwTableau_Sales_Analysis_of_A_Website/README.md

 # DVwTableau_Sales_Analysis_of_A_Website

-# Data Visualization with Tableau
+Data Visualization with Tableau

-# Sales Analysis of a Website with Tableau
+Sales Analysis of a Website with Tableau

 # Instructions

-In this project, you will be working on the Sales Analysis of a Website project using Tableau.
+In this project, I worked on the Sales Analysis of a Website project using Tableau.

 Data Preparation